 - 40x faster dashboard searches

-This was enterprise-grade performance that used to require custom development.
+This was high-performance order handling that used to require custom development.
 Now it’s a checkbox in WooCommerce settings.

 Cart & Checkout Blocks